RosaeNLG/rosaenlg-java/CONTRIBUTING.md

 - there must be no warnings in the nominal execution flow
 - lint your code following current configuration
 - each commit **MUST** contain a sign off message (see below)
-- new contents must be under Apache 2.0 license
+- new contents must be under Apache 2.0 license, new documentation under Creative Commons Attribution 4.0 International license
 - update `CHANGELOG.md` (leave `## [Unreleased]`)
 - push your branch
 - check that github actions is green